Jamestown: Legend of the Lost Colony

-Jamestown: Legend of the Lost Colony, also known as simply Jamestown, is a vertically scrolling shoot 'em up video game developed and released by Final Form Games in 2011.
-The game takes place on Mars in an alternate history steampunk 17th century, where the planet is a British colony contested by the Spanish and the indigenous Martians.
+Jamestown: Legend of the Lost Colony, also known as simply Jamestown, is a vertically scrolling shooter developed and released by Final Form Games in 2011.
+The game takes place on Mars in an alternate history steampunk 17th century, where the planet is an English colony contested by the Spanish and the indigenous Martians.

 Plot

+Jamestown is set in an alternate history version of 17th-century colonial America, reimagined with science fiction themes.
+In this reinterpreted narrative, Jamestown is portrayed as the first British colony established on Mars.
+The game's protagonist, Sir Walter Raleigh, is an escaped prisoner seeking redemption by investigating the mysterious disappearance of the Roanoke Colony.
+Throughout his journey, Raleigh faces opposition from both Spanish forces and extraterrestrial adversaries.

 Gameplay

 Jamestown features mechanics similar to many other shooters.
 There are 4 types of ships available, each with a primary and secondary attack, and a "Vaunt Mode" which the player can trigger when enough gold from destroyed enemies has been collected.
 When this mode is engaged the ship gains a temporary shield, increased firepower and a score multiplier for a limited time, which can be prolonged and increased by collecting more gold.

 The game is playable in both regular singleplayer mode and in a local multiplayer mode supporting up to 4 players.